-5.6.
+4.6.
 Panning

 Left click and drag the mouse to pan the image.
-A middle mouse click will center the image at the clicked location (if enabled under preferences).
+A middle mouse click will center the image at the clicked location.

-5.7.
+4.7.
 Zooming

 If using a mouse with a scroll wheel, the wheel can be used to zoom in and out of the image.
 Place the mouse cursor at the point in the image where the zooming should take place and roll the wheel.
-If a mouse wheel is not available, click in the image at the desired zoom point and use the zoom buttons above the image RRR, or press "control" and left click to zoom in, or "control" and right click to zoom out.
-Press the "zoom-in fast" button R above the image or double left-click in the image to zoom in "fast".
+If a mouse wheel is not available, click in the image at the desired zoom point and use the zoom buttons above the image control and left click to zoom in, or "control" and right click to zoom out.
+Press the "zoom-in fast" button above the image or double left-click in the image to zoom in "fast".
 Double right-click to zoom out such that the image will fill the available area in the image display.
-Press the "zoom to fit" icon R or triple right click to zoom out such that the full image is displayed on the screen (which may leave white space at top/ bottom or left/right of the image).
+Press the "zoom to fit" icon or triple right click to zoom out such that the full image is displayed on the screen (which may leave white space at top/ bottom or left/right of the image).
 The keyboard up arrow or plus key will zoom in at the last clicked location in an image, while the keyboard down arrow or minus key will zoom out.

-5.8.
+4.8.
 Mouse Pointer "Live" Photometer